Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations.md

 ## Managing teams

-The **Teams** tab enables you to view and manage teams, their members and their assigned applications.
+The **Teams** view enables you to view and manage teams, their members and their assigned applications.

 ![Managing teams](/Images/teams_tab.png)